bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-12-03-custom-html-elements-everywhere-for-page-layout.md

 Not only that, but I installed the `linthtml` linter as part of this site's build process so that _you can't add any new DIVs/SPANs unless you explicitly bypass the lint rule_.
 Excessive?
 Probably.
 Unwise?
 Maybe.
 But I'm here to make a point. **It's time to ditch your ancient 90s-era markup and teleport into the future.** Custom elements (as well as web components proper) and here and _they're here to stay_.
 We can finally have our HTML cake and eat XML-like extensibility too.
 Finally.

-**Stay tuned for "part 2" of this story** where I do a deep dive into how I converted the Bridgetown website over to using custom elements along with a few neat tips & tricks along the way for organizing and styling your custom element library.
+[Keep reading for "part 2" of this story](/showcase/custom-html-elements-everywhere-executing-the-plan) where I do a deep dive into how I converted the Bridgetown website over to using custom elements along with a few neat tips & tricks along the way for organizing and styling your custom element library.

 <!-- linthtml-configure tag-bans="true" -->